 - predict material failure for any combination of applied stresses.[L2] - estimate failure conditions of a structure.
+[L3]

-[L3] - determine the stress intensity factor for simple components of simple geometry[L3] - predict the likelihood of failure of a structure containing a defect.
+- investigate Ductile-Brittle Transition in metals and non-Metals.[L3] - determine the stress intensity factor for simple components of simple geometry [L3] - predict the likelihood of failure of a structure containing a defect.
 [L2]